 In American security texts and news media, the hegemonic representation of the balance of power compares DPRK and ROK military capabilities and formal political objectives from the end of the Korean War until today.
 This typically starts with the relative DPRK strength of the immediate postwar period, then its decline to parity with the ROK of the mid-1970s, precipitous decline in the early 1990s, and finally the more recent rise asymmetrical warfare, particularly the DPRK nuclear program and other WMD.
 This conceals the fact that a US Army General continues to have operational control of ROK forces during wartime and the US would therefore be almost automatically involved in any defense of the ROK; allowing Seoul to fall to North Korean attack is unthinkable.
 The Key Resolve exercises rehearse OPLAN 5027, where the US is “committed to dispatching” around 690,000 troops with 1,600 aircraft, and 160 ships including aircraft carriers, all of radically superior quality to DPRK weapons systems, “within 90 days after an outbreak of war” (Beal 2011: 153).
 The critical analyst should be intensely skeptical of military analyses that bracket out American power.

 Even if the analyst does bracket out US power – which should not happen – the DPRK is still seriously disadvantaged.
-Rudiger Frank (2003: 734) admonishes the ROK military’s tendency to raise alarm through juxtaposition misleading quantitative metrics, such as “1,170,000 standing forces against the 690,000 of the South, its 78 brigades against the 19, its 23,001 armoured vehicles against the 2,400, its 50 submarines against 6, etc., etc.” The state origins provide these statistics with “a degree of political and moral authority that goes far beyond its empirically sustainable claims” (Ibid).
+Rudiger Frank (2003: 734) admonishes the ROK military’s tendency to raise alarm through juxtaposition of misleading quantitative metrics, such as “1,170,000 standing forces against the 690,000 of the South, its 78 brigades against the 19, its 23,001 armoured vehicles against the 2,400, its 50 submarines against 6, etc., etc.” The state origins provide these statistics with “a degree of political and moral authority that goes far beyond its empirically sustainable claims” (Ibid).
 Critical security writers have shown that the ROK is “far superior” in military capacity, that the “one-million-man army” is largely fictional, as well as the obsolescence of DPRK capabilities and the serious lack of oil (Ibid: 734-6).
 Obsolescence and lack of logistical capacities alone should rule out aggressive intent (Sigal 2006: 33).
 The emphasis on quantity over quality and revisionist intentions is reminiscent of Cold War-era inflation of the Soviet threat and the more recent Chinese military modernization threat (Beier 2005).

 Especially if the US is assumed to be at least providing logistical support in any US/ROK conflict, which DPRK military planners must assume, then any argument that the DPRK poses a threat ultimate rests on the extraordinary-negative frame.
 Specifically, that North Korea must be potentially irrational.
 The 2003 Iraq war was publicly justified in exactly these terms: Saddam Hussein is not rational and therefore not deterrable (Lupovici 2010: 723).
 It is only after toppling him that it became clear that he was not a madman but a pragmatic leader trying to stay in power (Žižek 2004: 17).
 Bruce Brechtol, for example, imagines how the DPRK might seek to suddenly annex Seoul to force the ROK to make “a deal.”
 He then points out that this would be “foolhardy” and the counter-attack would end the government, so they “probably would not do it” (York 2014b).
 Or in another segment, he asserts that some ROK weapons systems are obsolete, DPRK military developments, and its numerically larger army.
 He then negates these statements by ceding that US entry would “make the war unwinnable for the NKPA” (York 2014b).
 In both cases the space is left open that they might attack, the space of irrationality that should be understood as the center of the ‘North Korean threat.’